zuercher8353/BINF4241-group28/Assignment1/README.md

 ** GAME SETUP **

 - a minimum of 2 and a maximum of 4 players is required
-- board field reaching from 0 to (input size - 1), by a minimum of 10 and a maximum of 100
+- board size is limited by a minimum of 10 and a maximum of 100
 - no fields occupied by snake and ladder at the same time (end and start)